m3db/m3/docs/query_engine/api/index.md

 The `M3-Map-Tags-By-JSON` header enables dynamically mutating tags in Prometheus write request.
 See [2254](https://github.com/m3db/m3/issues/2254) for more background.

-Currently only `append` is supported.
+Currently only `write` is supported.
 As an example, the following header would unconditionally cause `globaltag=somevalue` to be added to all metrics in a write request:
 ```
-M3-Map-Tags-By-JSON: '{"tagMappers":[{"append":{"tag":"globaltag","value":"somevalue"}}]}'
+M3-Map-Tags-By-JSON: '{"tagMappers":[{"write":{"tag":"globaltag","value":"somevalue"}}]}'
 ```

 ### Data Params